politas180/MCP-Agent/README.md

 2. **Computer Use Mode**:
    - Click the "Computer Use" button in the header to toggle Computer Use mode
-   - In this mode, the agent can execute Python code and interact with your file system
+   - In this mode, the agent can execute Python code to interact with your file system and perform system operations
-   - Use with caution as this mode has access to your computer
+   - Use with caution as this mode has unrestricted access to your computer through Python

 ### Tool Management